crow-translate/crow-translate/README.md

 You will then get a binary named `crow`.

+### Build parameters

+-	`DISABLE_PORTABLE` - By default, if you create the file `settings.ini` in the app folder and Crow will store the configuration in it.
+You can also open settings and enable "Portable mode" - the application will create this file automatically.
+This option disables this functionality (may be useful for Linux distributions).

+Build parameters are passed at the qmake stage: `qmake "DEFINES += DISABLE_PORTABLE"`.

 ## Localization

 To help with localization you can use [Transifex](https://www.transifex.com/crow-translate/crow-translate) or translate files in `data/translations` with [Qt Linguist](https://doc.qt.io/Qt-5/linguist-translators.html) directly.
 To add a new language, make a request on the Transifex page or copy `data/translations/crow.ts` to `data/translations/crow_<ISO 639-1 language code>.ts`, translate it and send a pull request.